ntoscano/FundingCircleTechChallenge/README.md

 FundingCircleTechChallenge

 # Usage
-Fork to your own repo and clone to your local machine Open tests.html in your browser
+Fork to your own repo and clone to your local machine <br>
+Open tests.html in your browser <br>
 Observe tests passing